CarlVerret/csFastFloat/README.md

 C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C++ to C#.
 It is almost 7 times faster than the standard library in some cases while providing exact results.

-A special thanks to [Egor Bogatov](https://github.com/EgorBo) for his really meaningful contribution.

 # Benchmarks